andrewjahn/AndysBrainBook/docs/FreeSurfer/FS_ShortCourse/FS_11_ROIAnalysis.rst

 1. The ``--subjects`` option specifies a list of subject names;
-2. ``--common-segs`` signalizes to output segmentations common to all of the subjects - in case one segmentation is different from the others, do not exit the common with errors;
+2. ``--common-segs`` signalizes to output segmentations common to all of the subjects - in other words, if one subject's number of segmentations is different from the others, do not exit the command with errors;
 3. ``--meas`` indicates which structural measurement to extract from the table ("volume" is the default; alternatives are "mean" and "std");
 4. ``--stats`` points to the stats file that the segmentation data will be extracted from; and
 5. ``--table`` writes the extracted measurement to a text file, organized by subject name.